egbonjefri/ai4ph_notebooks_versioning/README.md

 ## About the Project

-This repository was designed as an assignment for the AI4PH course, which provides learners with the necessary skills to work effectively with data science tools and hands-on experience in analyzing real-world data.
+This repository is a final assignment for the AI4PH course, which provides learners with the necessary skills to work effectively with data science tools and hands-on experience in analyzing real-world data.
 The repository contains a jupyter notebook with code that covers various aspects of data analysis, visualization, and interpretation, using Python and relevant data science libraries.

 ## Dataset Overview